elizabethbott/MaizExchange/README.md

     │   └── ...
     ├── screens         # Contains root-level "screens", such as a Settings screen │   └── ...
-    └── routes          # Contains navigators that define "routes" through the app └── ...
+    ├── routes          # Contains navigators that define "routes" through the app │   └── ...
+    ├── hooks           # Contains custom React hooks │   └── ...
+    └── contexts        # Contains React contexts created with createContext() └── ...
 ```

 In general, things in the `components` folder are imported by things in the `screens` folder, which are imported by things in the `routes` folder.
-And everything imports `AppStyle.js`.
-You should be able to read and break down the source code by tracing it as such: `App.js -> routes -> screens -> components`.
+And everything imports hooks, `AppStyle.js`, etc. You should be able to read and break down the source code by tracing it as such: `App.js -> routes -> screens -> components`.

 ### Adding New Packages